danielbodnar/awesome-stars/README.md

 ## python

+- [netbox-community/netbox-docker](https://github.com/netbox-community/netbox-docker) - 🐳  Docker Image of NetBox
+- [shiwaforce/poco](https://github.com/shiwaforce/poco) - Poco will help you to organise and manage Docker, Docker-Compose, Kubernetes, Openshift projects of any complexity using simple YAML config files to shorten the route from finding your project to init
 - [ml-tooling/ml-workspace](https://github.com/ml-tooling/ml-workspace) - 🛠 All-in-one web-based IDE specialized for machine learning and data science.
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [JockDaRock/Time2Code](https://github.com/JockDaRock/Time2Code) - Portable Scalable web code editor to integrate into your sites and learning experiences